Oxford Brookes offers accommodation for new and existing full-time students who wish to live in our halls and shared houses.

 If you are starting in January, we will send you your invitation to apply in November.
-You will need to apply by 7 December 2021 to be allocated accommodation.
+You will need to apply by 12 December 2022.

 Students who will be in Oxford for one semester will be able to apply for standard accommodation with shared bathrooms in our halls of residence.